Loving God. Caring about you.

 "You shall love your neighbor as yourself."
 Matthew 22:39

-Open to All: Whether you’re struggling with addiction, grief, or life problems challenging your faith—or know someone else who is—you are welcome here.
+Open to All: Whether you’re struggling with dependencies, grief, or life problems challenging your faith—or know someone else who is—you are welcome here.

 Faith-Based Support: Guided by scripture, prayer, and mutual care, we seek to find healing through the power of Christ.